linux4sam/egt/docs/src/draw.md

 [pixman](http://www.pixman.org/) for optimized pixel manipulation.
 Both cairo and pixman take advantage of hardware acceleration when possible.

-To use cairo directly in a egt::v1::Widget::draw() method, get the cairo context by calling egt::v1::Painter::context() and then call cairo API functions like normal.
+To use cairo directly in an egt::v1::Widget::draw() method, get the cairo context by calling egt::v1::Painter::context(), and then call cairo API functions like normal.

 @code{.cpp}
 auto cr = painter.context().get();